Criscillia Benford, Ph.D.

 Victoria L. Dunckley, M.D., the author of Reset Your Child’s Brain, is an award- winning integrative child psychiatrist who specializes in children with complex or treatment-resistant mental health conditions.
 By combining conventional methods with lifestyle interventions, she aims to optimize treatment while minimizing the need for psychotropic medication.
 She consults with schools, treatment teams, and courts, with a focus on the physiological impact of screen-time on the developing nervous system.
 She speaks for parents’ groups and mental health trainings, and divides her clinical practice between the private and public sectors in L.A. county.

 Dr. Dunckley received a biology degree from UC San Diego, pursued her medical training at Albany Medical College, and completed her psychiatric residency and child/adolescent fellowship at U.C.
 Irvine's Neuropsychiatric Center.
-She’s since worked in a variety of community mental health settings including residential treatment centers, clinics catering to adoptive, foster, and transitional age youths, and Regional Centers serving clients with neurodevelopmental disabilities.
-In private practice she has extensive experience treating tics/Tourette Syndrome, ADHD, bipolar disorder, attachment disorder and PTSD.
+She’s worked in residential treatment centers, clinics catering to adoptive, foster, and transitional age youths, and Regional Centers serving clients with neurodevelopmental disabilities.
+In private practice she has extensive experience treating Tourette Syndrome, ADHD, bipolar disorder, attachment disorder and PTSD.
 Dr. Dunckley has also been named one of America's Top Psychiatrists by the Consumer's Research Council of America and won Patient's Choice and Compassionate Doctor awards by vitals.com.

 Richard Freed, Ph.D.

-Receiving his professional training at Cambridge Hospital / Harvard Medical School and the California School of Professional Psychology, Freed now lives in Walnut Creek, California and is the father of two girls, ages 10 and 14.
+Dr. Freed received his professional training at Cambridge Hospital / Harvard Medical School and the California School of Professional Psychology.
+He lives in Walnut Creek, California and is the father of two girls.
 He is excited to be a part of the Children’s Screen Time Action Network.

 Douglas Gentile, Ph.D.